LiteGeorgia/Helix-Machine-Translation-System/README.md

 **Commands:**

-- Navigate to Helix-Machine-Translation-Sampark-System, Un-tar language_file and move it to home:
+- Navigate to Helix-Machine-Translation-System, Un-tar language_file and move it to home:

 ```bash
 cd ../../../../..